 How to display the hotkey settings:

-- 1. Press Ctrl+Num (default) to open the on-screen display. - 2.
-Press F12 to open the Information menu. - 3.
-Select Hotkey information and press Enter.
+- 1. Press the Ctrl+Num (default) hotkey to open the on-screen display. - 2.
+Press F12 to call the Information menu. - 3.
+Select the Hotkey information entry and press Enter.

 Displaying firmware information of the matrix system